Home >

 We talked a lot about the importance of being direct and specific when crafting a resume in the United States.
 However, this doesn’t mean you can’t include any further sections that are relevant to the position you’re applying for.
 Here are a few suggestions:

-• Languages: Proficiency in multiple languages can be a significant advantage in many roles, especially in international companies or in customer service positions.
+• Languages: Proficiency in multiple languages can be a significant advantage in many roles, especially in international companies or in cUStomer service positions.

 • Projects section: Particularly for roles that involve project management or software development, a projects section can showcase specific examples of what you have accomplished, detailing the scope and the outcome of the projects.